CDCgov/prime-reportstream/prime-router/docs/proposals/0017-serializer-error-codes.md

 ### Message Format Errors

 These are straightforward and no further discussion is required.
 These errors are always caught manually by HL7Serializer.kt and the sub-points outlined above can be directly mapped to specific error codes.
-See error codes table below for more details.
+See the errors tagged _GENERAL MSG_ in the error codes table below for more details.

 ### Field Type Errors